-DERC gets SKOCH Silver Award in 'Power & Energy' category | Headlines
+DERC gets SKOCH silver award in 'Power & Energy' category | Headlines

 - India

-The Delhi Electricity Regulatory Commission (DERC) has bagged the prestigious SKOCH Silver Award in the ''Power & Energy'' category, the Commission said on Friday.
+The Delhi Electricity Regulatory Commission (DERC) has bagged the SKOCH silver award in the 'power and energy' category, the commission said on Friday.

-The award was presented to the DERC for its outstanding contribution towards “Ensuring Quality, Accessibility and Availability (24x7) of Power at Affordable Price Focusing Sustainable Environment” by the SKOCH Group at its summit on Thursday, it said.
+The award was given to the DERC for its outstanding contribution towards ''ensuring quality, accessibility and availability (24x7) of power at affordable price focusing sustainable environment'' by the group at its summit on Thursday, a statement said.

-DERC joint director Himanshu Chawla and deputy director Prashasti De accepted the award on behalf of the commission.
+The award was given to the DERC for the ''insightful leadership'' of Justice (retired) Shabihul Hasnain, chairperson; Member AK Ambasht; and Secretary Mukesh Wadhwa, it said.

-The SKOCH Group is a think-tank focusing on socioeconomic issues the statement said.
-Instituted in 2003, SKOCH Award salutes people, projects and institutions that go the extra mile to make India a better nation, according to the SKOCH Award website.
+Himanshu Chawla, joint director, and Prashasti De, deputy director, accepted the award on behalf of the DERC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)